Ketheroth/agricraft.github.io/docs/wiki/faq.md

 ## How do I prevent a plant from spawning?
 How do I disable it?

-In the corresponding JSON file, change the `enabled` value, or replace the file with and empty file.
+Like you would disable a recipe in minecraft, create a datapack that replace the corresponding JSON file by a file that contains just the following text: `{}`.

 ## How do I disable weeds?